 Students in the Grades 9 - 12 who fail a first-semester course must earn that credit by taking the same course through an online provider, and will complete the online coursework as an after-school activity during the second semester of the same school year.
 Both the online provider and the after-school schedule will be identified by the school.
 The cost of taking the credit recovery course is the responsibility of the parents.
+Students must finish their online credit recovery and provide an official transcript to the Secondary Office before the next school year begins.
+This will allow them to enroll in the next grade's course in the same subject.

-Students in the Grades 9 - 12 who fail a second-semester course must earn that credit by taking the same course through an online provider, and will complete the online coursework during CIC's credit-recovery summer school.
+Students in the Grades 9 - 12 who fail a second-semester course must earn that credit by taking the same course through an online provider, and will complete the online coursework during CIC's Credit-Recovery Summer School.
 This program will begin on the Monday following the last day of school, and will run for approximately four weeks.
 Both the online provider and the summer school schedule will be identified by the school.
 The cost of taking the credit recovery course is the responsibility of the parents.
+Students must finish their online credit recovery and provide an official transcript to the Secondary Office before the next school year begins.
+This will allow them to enroll in the next grade's course in the same subject.